sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/secure-sensu.md

 You can also provide a trusted CA root certificate file as part of the agent configuration (named `ca.pem` in the example in [Generate certificates][4]).
 If you will start the agent via `sensu-agent start`, pass the `--trusted-ca-file` flag with the start command.
-Otherwise, include the `trusted-ca-file` parameter in the agent configuration in `/etc/sensu/agent.yml`:
+Otherwise, include the `trusted-ca-file` configuration option in the agent configuration in `/etc/sensu/agent.yml`:

 {{< code yml>}}
 trusted-ca-file: "/etc/sensu/tls/ca.pem"